 Steve Pyer, Mobike’s UK General Manager, thinks that the key is to do the research and understand what a city needs: “The biggest lesson is making sure the bikes are distributed properly within all of our operating areas.
 We have to tailor the scheme as much as possible to the local city, demand, and cycling culture.”

 City governments are getting increasingly concerned about bikes littering the streets or even parked in unsafe places.
-The big Chinese companies like Mobike and Ofo, which are largely unregulated in Chinese cities, face tighter oversight in Europe, potentially killing their business model.
+Large Chinese companies like Mobike and Ofo, which are largely unregulated in Chinese cities, face tighter oversight in Europe, potentially killing their business model.

 Government also has a number of penalties up its sleeve to tackle the dockless bike companies, such as restricting the size of the fleet or not issuing licenses altogether.

-PEBSS, the European Cyclists’ Federation (ECF) and Advancing Public Transport (UITP) have come up with an eight-point policy framework to help cities manage dockless schemes – and make them work better for all.
+PEBSS, the European Cyclists’ Federation (ECF) and Advancing Public Transport (UITP), has come up with an eight-point policy framework to help cities manage dockless schemes – and make them work better for all.

 1. A licensing system to aid self-regulation by dockless bike companies.